Nécessaire The Shampoo Ingredients and review

 The Hyaluronic Acid is responsible for delivering intense hydration to the scalp and hair.
 While the Vitamin B3 and B5 helps strengthen the scalp’s protective barrier and the plant surfactants are gentle and provide a luxe lathering experience.

 I love how the shampoo reminds me of a similar texture to body wash which is more like a gel consistency but leaves my hair and scalp feeling clean.
-Even though it is sulfate free, it gives an intense lathering experience which acts as a nice scalp massage.
+Even though it is sulfate-free, it gives an intense lathering experience that acts as a nice scalp massage.

 I bought the product directly from the brand’s website which cost me around 25 dollars.